claudiunderthehood/claudiunderthehood/README.md

 # 🧑‍💻 About me
-I'm working on my bachelor's degree in computer science and aim to work in the Bioinformatics field while having fun with side projects i find appealing.
+I'm currently pursuing a bachelor's degree in computer science and aspire to work in the fields of medical imaging and forensics, while also enjoying side projects that I find interesting.

 [📄 View My Resume](https://github.com/claudiunderthehood/cv/raw/main/cv.pdf)